FIND OUT HOW MUCH YOU CAN

 The answer varies by insurer.
 Some insurance companies have fewer restrictions than others and are more likely to sell U.S auto coverage to foreign license holders.

-Once you know what requirements you’ll need to meet to get insurance in the States, enter the zip code where you’ll be staying in the U.S. below to get free insurance quotes from insurers in that area.
+Once you know what requirements you’ll need to meet to get insurance in the States, enter the zip code where you’ll be staying in the U.S. above to get free insurance quotes from insurers in that area.
 Our team of experts has reviewed every major insurance provider to identify the best car insurers.

 Can Canadians Legally Drive in the U.S.?